Christian Jost (geographer)

 Christian H. Jost is a French geographer.

-Christian (Henri) Jost is Professor Emeritus at University de Lorraine (France) and Researcher at the Center for Insular Research and Observatory of the Environment (CRIOBE) one of France's leading laboratories for the study of coral ecosystems.
+Christian (Henri) Jost is Professor Emeritus at University de Lorraine (France) and Emeritus Researcher at the Center for Insular Research and Observatory of the Environment (CRIOBE) one of France's leading laboratories for the study of coral ecosystems.
 He was Professor of Geography and Development at the University of French Polynesia from 2011 to 2018 (UPF) in Tahiti (Fr).

 Background

-After thirteen years in various position and universities in Africa (Zaïre, Rwanda, Cameroon, Togo) and two years on development projects in India (Andhra-Pradesh and Gujarat), he went as professor at the University of New Caledonia where he opened the first diploma in geography (BSc) and also spent a year as visiting fellow at the University of Sydney.
-He then moved to the University of Lorraine – Metz where he was director of the Geographical Research Center from 2006 to 2011, then joined the University of French Polynesia, where he is dean of the Faculty of Human Sciences, Languages and Literature.
-He is associated researcher with PRODIG UMR 8586 Research unit of CNRS Paris Sorbonne 1, IV, Paris 7 universities and IRD.
+After thirteen years in various position and universities in Africa (Zaïre, Rwanda, Cameroon, Togo) and two years on development projects in India (Andhra-Pradesh and Gujarat), he went as Senior Lecturer at the University of New Caledonia where he opened the first diploma in Geography (BSc) and also spent a year as visiting fellow at the University of Sydney.
+He then moved to the University of Lorraine – Metz where he was Director of the Geographical Research Center (CEGUM EA 1105) from 2006 to 2011, then joined the University of French Polynesia, where he is Dean of the Faculty of Human Sciences, Languages and Literature.
+He is Researcher with PRODIG UMR 8586 Research unit of CNRS Paris Sorbonne 1, IV, Paris 7 universities and IRD.